mjuz-iac/website/_articles/use-cases.md

 are not deployed anymore, when *R* is undeployed.
 If *R* shall be undeployed, the undeployment of all resources depending on it is triggered and *R* is only undeployed after completion.
-E.g., when the hoster undeploys the bucket, µs automatically undeploys the editor's index page before.
+E.g., when the provider undeploys the bucket, µs automatically undeploys the editor's index page before.
 </div>
 <div class="col-12 col-lg-4" markdown="1">
 ## Reactive Updates

 µs automatically transports configuration changes across deployments, triggering reactive updates.
 E.g., the editor might show the bucket's name (`wish.offer.name`) in the content of the page.
-If the hoster updates the name of the bucket, this change is transported to the editor's deployment, which subsequently automatically updates the page's content to the new name.
+If the provider updates the name of the bucket, this change is transported to the editor's deployment, which subsequently automatically updates the page's content to the new name.
 </div>